browserengineering/book/book/accessibility.md

     return (int(values[0][:-2]), values[2])
 ```

-And use it, The outline will be present if the element is focused or has
+Now to use it.
+The outline will be present if the element is focused or has the
-the outline generally.
+`outline` CSS property generally.
 While we could finish implementing that via
-some extra logic in `paint_outline`, the feature has a fundamental problem
+some extra logic in `paint_outline`, the feature has a fundamental problem that
-that has to be fixed.
-Specifying an outline is a fine feature to offer
+has to be fixed.
+Specifying an outline is a fine feature to offer to web
-to web developers, but it doesn't actually solve the problem of customizing
+developers, but it doesn't actually solve the problem of customizing the focus
-the focus outline.
+outline.
 That's because `outline`, if specified by the developer,
 would *always* apply, but instead we want it to only apply to an element when
 it's focused!

-To do this we need some way to let developers express outline-only-while-focused
+To do this we need some way to let developers
-in CSS.
-This is done with a [*pseudo-class*][pseudoclass], which is a way to
+express *outline-only-while-focused* in CSS.
+This is done with a
-target internal state of the browser (in this case internal state of a specific
+[*pseudo-class*][pseudoclass], which is a way to target internal state of the
+browser (in this case internal state of a specific element).
-element).[^why-pseudoclass] Pseudo-classes are notated with a suffix applied to
+[^why-pseudoclass] Pseudo-classes are notated with a suffix applied to a tag or
-a tag or other selector, separated by a single colon character.
-For the case of
+other selector, separated by a single colon character.
+For the case of focus,
-focus, the syntax looks like this:
+the syntax looks like this:

     div:focus { outline: 2px solid black; }